Wild Rice Stuffing (with Sausage and Mushrooms)

 What is Wild Rice?

 Wild Rice is a species of grass that’s grown in North America and China, and it’s actually a seed that’s cooked like rice and used in recipes the same way as rice.
-It’s chewy and flavorful and high in protein, low in carbs, and gluten-free which makes is a tasty ingredient to add to soups, salads, or to use in side dishes like this recipe.
+It’s chewy and flavorful and high in protein, low in carbs, and gluten-free which makes is a fun ingredient to add to soups, salads, or to use in side dishes like this recipe.
+(You may have seen products where the distinctive long pieces of wild rice are mixed with regular rice and that isn’t low in carbs, but wild rice is so delicious when it’s used as a low-carb ingredient by itself.)

-I used ground pork sausage for this recipe, but use turkey sausage if you prefer.
+I used ground pork sausage for this recipe, but you can use turkey sausage if you prefer.
+Be sure to choose sausage without added sugar if you’re watching carbs.

 I used brown Cremini mushrooms for this recipe, but regular white mushrooms would also be fine.

-How to Make Wild Rice with Sausage and Mushrooms:
+How to Make Wild Rice Stuffing (with Sausage and Mushrooms):

-- Wild Rice (affiliate link) isn’t a quick cooking food, and if the rice you use has been sitting on the shelf for a while it may take even longer to cook.
-You need to simmer it in stock until some of the rice grains start to split apart and it’s soft but slightly chewy.
+- Wild Rice (affiliate link) isn’t a quick cooking food’ you need to simmer it in stock until some of the rice grains start to split apart and it’s soft but slightly chewy.
+(If the rice has been sitting on the shelf for a while in the store, it may take even longer to cook.)

-- When the rice is nearly done, start to brown the sausage.
-I used Jimmy Dean Pork Sausage, but this would be great with turkey sausage as well.
+- When wild rice is nearly done, start to brown the sausage.

-- Cooking the onions with plenty of chopped fresh thyme adds a lot of flavor to this dish, but I think you could use Dried Thyme (affiliate link) here with good results.
+- Cooking the onions with plenty of chopped fresh thyme adds flavor to this dish, but I think you could use Dried Thyme (affiliate link) here with good results.

-- I used brown mushrooms, but you can use regular white mushrooms if that’s what your store carries.
-Whichever type you use, be sure the mushrooms are well browned when you cook them.
+- I used brown mushrooms, but use regular white mushrooms if that’s what you prefer.
+Be sure the mushrooms are well browned after you cook them.

-Wild Rice with Sausage and Mushrooms could be a gluten-free stuffing idea for Thanksgiving, or just serve it as a side dish any time of year.
+Wild Rice Stuffing (with Sausage and Mushrooms) is a perfect gluten-free stuffing idea for Thanksgiving, or just serve it as a side dish any time of year.
+And wild rice is probably much lower in carbs than you realize!

 Ingredients